Montgomery Castle

-Montgomery Castle (Castell Trefaldwyn) is a stone-built castle looking over the town of Montgomery in Powys, Mid Wales.
+Montgomery Castle (Castell Trefaldwyn) is a stone castle looking over the town of Montgomery in Powys, Mid Wales.
 It is one of many Norman castles on the border between Wales and England.

-Its strategic importance in the Welsh Marches meant it was destroyed and rebuilt a number of times until the early 14th century, when the area was largely pacified.
+Its strategic importance in the Welsh Marches meant that it was destroyed and rebuilt a number of times until the early 14th century, when the area was largely pacified.
 During the First English Civil War, it was the site of the largest battle in Wales on 17 September 1644; the walls were slighted after the Second English Civil War in 1649 to prevent the castle being used again.

 Motte and bailey castle

 The original motte and bailey is now known as Hen Domen and was built at the order of Roger de Montgomery, Earl of Shrewsbury, sometime between 1071 and 1074.
+In 1093, it was captured by Prince Cadwgan ap Bleddyn and his brothers.

 After the rebellion of his son Robert of Belleme in 1102, the castle was given to Baldwin de Boulers, the derivation of its Welsh name, "Trefaldwyn" or "Baldwin's town".
 The de Boulers (later known as Bowdler) family held the castle until 1214, when it was destroyed by Prince Llywelyn ab Iorwerth of the Royal House of Aberffraw.